mrbazzan/cs50/README.md

   `makefile001` introduces make and Makefile

+- Structure Padding & Packing
+  - Structure Packing
+    - ```
+      #pragma pack(1)
+      ```
+  - Structure Padding
+    - Memory is not read 1 byte at a time from memory.
+It is read in word.
+    In a x-bit processor, the amount of memory read in a CPU cycle is x/8.
+    -
+    - For this reason, the way `struct` is defined really matters.
+This is
+    in order to prevent number of CPU cycles being run or reduce memory wastage.

 - Extern
   -
   - `extern` keyword in C is used to force declaration of a